-All newer homes are protected by circuit breaker.
-Unlike fuses, which need to be replaced when blown or burned out, circuit breakers simple “trip” or “short” and will only need to be readjusted in order to resume normal electrical operation.
+All newer homes are protected by circuit breakers.
+Unlike fuses, which need to be replaced when blown or burned out, circuit breakers simply “trip” or “short” and will only need to be readjusted in order to resume normal electrical operation.

 Malfunctioning circuit breakers occur most frequently because the circuit is overloaded.
-This simply means that you’re asking a particular circuit to provide more electricity to your home that is has the capacity for, which is in turn causing the circuit to overheat.
+This simply means that you’re asking a particular circuit to provide more electricity to your home than it has the capacity for, which is, in turn, causing the circuit to overheat.

 There are a couple of solutions to this problem.
 The first is to redistribute your devices and keep them off of the same circuits.
 You could also turn some of the devices off to reduce the electrical load.

 If you continue to see problems, the source may be more complicated and could easily lead to a fire in your Orlando home if it’s not handled by an electrician as soon as possible.